beansproutchina/DYAPI_docs/docs/developing/globalSettings.md

 # Global Settings

 The global settings file is `config/settings.js`.
-It contains the global settings for the project.
+It contains global settings of a project.

 ```js
 import crypto from "crypto";